 For school leavers aged under 24 or jobseekers, there's a whole load of free courses to choose from!

-There's also 180 full qualifications with course fees at half price or even less — this training matches up with where the jobs are, and there's even pre-apprenticeships on the list!
+There's also 180 full qualifications with course fees at half price or even less — this training matches up with where the jobs are, and there's even pre-apprenticeships and pre-traineeships on the list!

 And not only are course fees reduced, but for under-24s or jobseekers they're capped at $400 for the year.